0x00002a/handybars/README.md

 # #[cfg(feature = "macros")]
 assert_eq!("f33_val", c.render("{{ obj.prop_3.field_3 }}").unwrap());
 ```
-The running code for the above can be found as a [macro test case](tests/handybars_macro.rs).

 Enums with variant values are currently **not supported**.
 Enum with variants like the following **will not compile**:

 ```compile_fail
 #[handybars_value]
 enum ComplexEnumProp<'a> {